When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Authenticating via Facebook (sorry, you will need a Facebook account to use the app), it does appear to be safe and well built.
 For whatever reason, their user base just isn’t active.
 Presumably, they’ve had a bunch of people sign up, get bored and forget about it.

-All in all, I’d say there’s no point in downloading this app.
-If you want to actually get some results you are much better off going with Adult FriendFinder’s free trial.
+All in all, I’d say no, you can’t hook up with DOWN, at least not as well as other dating apps.
+If you want to actually get some results you are much better off going with AFF’s free trial.
 At least you know that you are on an app a lot of guys have had great success with.

 Certainly, don’t go handing over money for it.
 The ads for Premium promise “more matches,” but clearly that wasn’t accurate for me.